ssi-dk/chewBBACA/CHEWBBACA/docs/user/getting_started/quick_start.rst

 Option 2 - Coding DNA Sequences
 ...............................

-You can provide FASTA files with Coding DNA Sequences (CDSs) and skip the gene prediction step by passing the ``--cds`` parameter:
+You can provide FASTA files with Coding DNA Sequences (CDSs), one file per genome/strain, and skip the gene prediction step by passing the ``--cds`` parameter:

 ::